AlexGiordano/alexgiordano.github.io/README.md

   - Using media queries to make the site mobile friendly/responsive and 'mobile first';

-  - Optimising the web site's speed (work in progress).
+  - Optimising the website's speed (work in progress).